 Look for conferences that focus on topics relevant to your niche or areas you want to improve upon.
 Take advantage of workshops, panel discussions, and keynote speeches to absorb as much knowledge as possible.

-For example, the RE/MAX affiliates from around the world will gather at the brand’s flagship event, happening March 25-28, 2024 in Las Vegas.
+For example, RE/MAX affiliates from around the world will gather at the brand’s flagship event in February of 2026.

 To thrive in a competitive real estate market, it’s essential to continuously expand your skill set.
 Consider acquiring additional certifications or licenses that complement your existing expertise.
 For example, if you primarily work with residential properties, you could explore becoming a certified real estate appraiser or obtaining a property management license.